Steve-Fenton/stevefenton.co.uk/src/pages/blog/2020/10/increase-productivity-by-quantifying-simpler-tasks.md

 description: Quantifying simple tasks like typing can increase productivity through gamification, but may hinder complex tasks like writing.
 ---

-The full title of this article should really be “Increase Productivity by Quantifying Simple Tasks; Protect Complex Task Productivity by *Not* Quantifying It”.
-This is the result of a study by Aruna Ranganathan, co-authored by Alan Benson, that studied workers in a garment factory and I’ve added my opinion because sometimes I’m a narcissist like that.
+The full title of this article should really be "Increase Productivity by Quantifying Simple Tasks; Protect Complex Task Productivity by *Not* Quantifying It".
+This is the result of a study by Aruna Ranganathan, co-authored by Alan Benson, that studied workers in a garment factory and I've added my opinion because sometimes I'm a narcissist like that.

-> When workers completing simple tasks have their work quantified, they’re more likely to turn the experience into a personal game, a concept known as “auto-gamification.”
-They compete against themselves to increase efficiency, even when there’s no reward for doing so and no punishment if they don’t.
+> When workers completing simple tasks have their work quantified, they're more likely to turn the experience into a personal game, a concept known as "auto-gamification."
+They compete against themselves to increase efficiency, even when there's no reward for doing so and no punishment if they don't.
 >
 > In contrast, those who perform complex tasks that require higher levels of artisanship believe quantification to be an imperfect measure of their on-the-job performance and are thus demotivated by such real-time scorekeeping. <cite>Deborah Lynn Blumburg – [Stanford Business](https://www.gsb.stanford.edu/insights/good-bad-measuring-worker-output-real-time)</cite>